grahamwhaley/cc-oci-runtime.org/INSTALL_DOCKER.rst

 This document details how to install Docker-1.12-rc4 and the necessary parts of `Clear Containers`_  into a `Clear Linux`_ distribution.

-You will need to have a `Clear Linux`_ installation before commencing this procedure.
+You will need to have a `Clear Linux`_ installation before commencing this procedure, although `Clear Containers`_ do not depend on `Clear Linux`_ as a host and can be run on top of other distributions.

 Overview
 --------
 The following steps install and configure `Clear Containers`_ and Docker_ into an existing `Clear Linux`_ distribution.
 You will require `Clear Linux`_ version 8620 or above.
+Again, please note that `Clear Containers`_ can run on top of other distributions.
+Here `Clear Linux`_ is used as one example of a distribution `Clear Containers`_ can run on.

 .. attention::
    Need to check CL version - do we need the version that gets Docker 1.14-rc4 and CC2.0 integrated into its bundles for instance - which will be >9250 at least.